department-of-veterans-affairs/vets-website/va-gov/pages/housing-assistance/disability-housing-grants.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Adaptive Housing Grants
+title: About Disability Housing Grants for Veterans display title:
 concurrence:
 order: 2
 ---

 <div class="va-introtext">

 We offer grants to Servicemembers and Veterans with certain service-connected disabilities to buy or change a home to meet their needs and live more independently.
 Changing a home might involve installing ramps or widening doorways.
-If you’re a disabled Servicemember or Veteran, find out if you can get a grant to help meet your housing needs.
+Find out if you can get a grant to help meet your housing needs.

 </div>